thu-tram/mangg-may-tinh/routing/bgp-implementation.md

 <img width="800px" src="/assets/routing/2-184-multilink5.png">

-Let's focus on router E. Using IGP, this router can figure out the distance to the west egress router, and the distance to the east egress router.
-Since the east egress router is closer, routing packets via the east egress router will use up less of this AS's bandwidth.
-Therefore, this router will import the path via the east egress router.
-Another router, like one closer to the west egress router, might decide to import a different path.
+Let's focus on router E. Using IGP, this router can figure out the distance to the west egress router (F), and the distance to the east egress router (I).
+Since the west egress router (F) is closer, routing packets via the west egress router (F) will use up less of this AS's bandwidth.
+Therefore, this router will import the path via the west egress router (F).
+Another router, like one closer to the east egress router (I), might decide to import a different path.

 <img width="800px" src="/assets/routing/2-185-multilink6.png">